-5) Summary of Findings - Academic Year 2015-16
+5) Summary of Findings - Academic Year 2016-17

-This is the first year of using the newly created assessment and as a result there is no preassessment data available to determine a change in student learning outcomes between student entry into and matriculation from the B.S.
+This is the second year of using the newly created assessment and as a result there is no pre-assessment data available to determine a change in student learning outcomes between student entry into and matriculation from the B.S.
 Horticulture Program.
-Therefore, the current summary of findings are based upon an exit interview of two thirds of the graduating class by the department head and selected faculty.
-The summary of selected student learning outcomes is as follows: a) General Skills - Student Learning Outcome 1: Written Communication.
+Therefore, the current summary of findings are based upon an exit interview of thirteen of the fourteen graduating students using selected student learning outcomes is as follows:

+a) General Skills - Student Learning Outcome 1: Written Communication.

-Based upon the communication value rubric in Table 1, the students averaged an overall response that fell between Milestones 2 and 3.
-Sixteen percent exhibited communication skills that fell between Benchmark 1 and Milestone 2, fifty percent exhibited communication skills consistent with Milestone 2, sixteen percent exhibited skills between Milestone 3 and Capstone, and eighteen percent exhibited Capstone skills, able to demonstrate a thorough understanding of context, audience, and purpose while using appropriate, relevant, and compelling content with attention to detail using high quality credible, relevant sources along with language that communicates meaning with clarity.
+Based upon the communication value rubric in Table 1, the students surveyed in 2016-17 averaged an overall response that fell between Milestones 3 and 4.
+Twenty-three percent exhibited communication skills consistent with Milestone 2, thirty-eight percent exhibited communication skills consistent with Milestone 3, and thirty-eight percent exhibited Capstone skills, able to demonstrate a thorough understanding of context, audience, and purpose while using appropriate, relevant, and compelling content with attention to detail using high quality credible, relevant sources along with language that communicates meaning with clarity.
 See Figure 1.